Bitlend-protocol/bitlend-docs/README.md

-# Compound Protocol Docs Website
+# Bitlend Protocol Docs Website

 The Compound protocol documentation website is a [Jekyll](https://jekyllrb.com/) site hosted by GitHub pages at https://docs.compound.finance/.